maxwellowusu/Accra_slum_map/README.md

 # Towards user-driven earth observation-based slum mapping
-This repository contains all the jupyter notebooks and R used for mapping and change detection case study in Accra, Ghana.
+This repository contains all the jupyter notebooks and R used for slum/deprivation mapping case study in Accra, Ghana.
+It contians codes for poverty mapping using machine learning and creating of urban streetblocks using OpenStreetMap data.

 ## Rationale
 Remote sensing capabilities to produced up-to-date spatial information on slums over large areas to support urban planning and evidence-based policiymaking is largely acknowledged.
 Mapping to meet user expectation remains a challenge.
 This study combines end-user requirements, geoethics and local contextual knowledge to model and map slums/deprived areas. the proposed framework is shown in fig 1.
 Detailed reading of the published paper can be found at https://doi.org/10.1016/j.compenvurbsys.2021.101681